 What Shouldn’t You Do After Root Canal Treatment?

 Among the list of activities you should abstain from doing include –

 - Avoid eating immediately after the root canal procedure: After the therapy, your gums may still be numb and prone to bacterial infections.
 Besides, due to numbness, it’s difficult to eat or chew your food, thus increasing the chances of bad bites and other injuries.

 - Avoid brushing your teeth aggressively: After undergoing a root canal procedure, the affected teeth and the nearby gums are still in the recovery process.
 Always be gentle while brushing your teeth during the initial days after the therapy unless you recover completely.

-- Don’t have hard or crunchy foods after root canal: Even if you have resumed your normal life, try to avoid crunchy or hard foods.
-As mentioned above, the root canal site is still recovering and it will take some time.
+- Don’t have hard or crunchy foods after the root canal: Even if you have resumed your normal life, try to avoid crunchy or hard foods.
+As mentioned above, the root canal site is still recovering and will take some time.
 So, unless your dentist permits, avoid these foods for some time.

 - Don’t ignore follow-up visits to the dentist: Root canal therapy needs care and regular examination even after the procedure is done.
 Visit your dentist regularly for follow-up examinations to monitor the recovery stage of the site.

 - DON’T ignore any persistent soreness, swelling, or persistent discomfort.